Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 1. Kimi K2.5: The Model-Native Swarm

-Moonshot AI's Kimi K2.5 is the first major LLM to integrate agent swarm capabilities directly into the training objective.
-No API layer bolted on top — swarm behavior is a first-class capability.
+Moonshot AI's Kimi K2.5 is the first major LLM to bake agent swarm capabilities directly into the model's training objective.
+This isn't an API layer on top – swarm behavior is a first-class capability.

 How It Works

-- Task decomposition: The model analyzes a complex task and splits it into subtasks
+- Task decomposition: The model analyzes a complex task and breaks it into subtasks

 - Agent spawning: Up to 100 sub-agents are created, each with a specific role

-- Parallel execution: Sub-agents work simultaneously with up to 1,500 tool calls
+- Parallel execution: Sub-agents work simultaneously, using up to 1,500 tool calls

-- Coordination: A controller agent synthesizes results and resolves conflicts
+- Coordination: A controller agent synthesizes results, resolves conflicts

 - Result: 4.5x faster than single-agent execution on complex workflows

-- Zero configuration: Swarm behavior emerges through prompting — no framework needed
+- Zero configuration: Swarm behavior emerges from prompting – no framework needed

-- Open weights: Self-hostable with modified MIT license
+- Open weights: Run locally with Modified MIT license

-- Multimodal: Sub-agents process text, images, and video
+- Multimodal: Sub-agents can process text, images, and video

 Weaknesses

-- Black box: No control over which agents are coordinated and how
+- Black box: You can't control which agents are spawned or how they coordinate

-- Resource-intensive: 1T parameters (32B active) requires serious hardware
+- Resource-heavy: 1T parameters (32B active) requires serious hardware

-- No persistence: Swarm state exists only during inference
+- No persistence: Swarm state lives only during inference

 - Model-locked: Only works with Kimi K2.5 – no mix-and-match